 Silver Dihydrogen Citrate it being petitioned by Pure Bioscience, Inc. as an antimicrobial processing aid for poultry carcasses and fruits and vegetables (excluding citrus and grapes for winemaking) and as a disinfectant/sanitizer for food contact surfaces and food processing equipment (Petition pg.
 1, TR 31-34, 127-132).
 As such it is being petitioned to be listed on the National List at 7 CFR 205.605(b), synthetic nonagricultural (nonorganic) substance allowed in or on processed products labeled as "organic" or "made with organic (specified ingredients)."
 The petition was received on 1/18/2017 (referred to as "petition") and amended on 8/1/17 and 6/29/18 (referred to as "addenda").
 A Technical Review (TR) was completed and found sufficient on 5/15/2018 (referred to as "TR").
-The NOSB is recommending an annotation stating: "limited to particle sizes greater than 300nm"
+The NOSB considered the petition at its Fall 2018 meeting but voted to send it back to subcommittee for further review after receiving substantial public comment.
+The NOSB is bringing this forward again for full Board review at its Spring 2019 meeting.